-A spin on my original vanilla olive oil cupcakes, this time with crushed up snacks and or candies to add a nice crunch and so much more.
+A spin on Sophie’s Tie Dye-Swirled Spiced Vanilla Olive Oil Cupcakes With Double Chocolate Swiss Meringue Buttercream Frosting, this time with crushed up snacks and or candies to add a nice crunch and so much more.
 Enjoy.

 2 Cups All Purpose Flour